 The Hammond River is home to three covered bridges and dozens of salmon pools.
 It is one of the few remaining spawning areas in the world for the Atlantic salmon.
 Many of these pools are located directly beneath the bridges, making them ideal places for summer beaches, known mostly to the locals.
 You’re more apt to see children splashing in the deep holes than a salmon, but you’ll no doubt encounter the tiny fry nibbling at your toes or catch a glimpse of a school of parr or smolt through the crystal clear waters.
-Check out the life cycle of the Atlantic Salmon here: http://www.asf.ca/life-cycle.html
+Check out the life cycle of the Atlantic Salmon.

 We like to bring snorkels and masks to do some exploring around the boulders in the deep pool.
-Outcroppings of granite submerged in the cool waters act as caves for brook trout, salmon, and small mouth and striped bass.
+Outcroppings of granite submerged in the cool waters act as caves for brook trout, salmon, and smallmouth and striped bass.
 Binoculars are recommended for the great diversity of flora and fauna that make their home along the river’s edge.
-Ducks, shore birds, and raptors are abundant.
+Ducks, shorebirds, and raptors are abundant.
 Turkey vultures circle in groups overhead searching for carrion.
-The majestic osprey and bald eagle are easy to spot fishing and hunting for prey or feeding their young in their giant twig nests.
+The majestic osprey and bald eagle are easy to spot, fishing and hunting for prey or feeding their young in their giant twig nests.

 Kayaking is a fantastic way to explore the covered bridges and salmon pools.
-Hammond River is 40 km (about 25 miles) long, so your options for launching are many.
-Depending on where you choose to put in and the time of year, you may need to portage some of the river.
-I recommend putting in at Smithtown Bridge, then paddle your way under the French Village bridge, past the Hammond River Angling Association Lodge in Nauwigewauk to the Darlings Island Bridge.
+Hammond River is 40 km (about 25 miles) long, so you have many options for launching.
+Depending on where you choose to put your kayak in, and the time of year, you may need to portage some of the river.
+I recommend putting in at Smithtown Bridge, then paddle your way under the French Village bridge.
+Continue past the Hammond River Angling Association Lodge in Nauwigewauk to the Darlings Island Bridge.